 PLEASE NOTE

-Students who already possess a baccalaureate degree or have completed the credits required for the UW Colleges Associate degree are NOT eligible to receive financial aid at the UW Colleges in subsequent terms.
-While these students are encouraged to enroll in courses at the UW Colleges, they will either need to pay for the courses without the assistance of financial aid or they will need to arrange to receive their financial aid from a 4-year institution.
-In most but not all circumstances. a student is able to attend the UW Colleges and receive his or her financial aid through a 4-year institution.
+Students who already possess a baccalaureate degree or have completed the credits required for the UW Colleges Associate degree are not eligible to receive financial aid at the UW Colleges.
+While these students are encouraged to enroll in courses at the UW Colleges, they will either need to pay for the courses without the assistance of financial aid or they will need to arrange to receive their financial aid from a four-year institution.
+In most but not all circumstances, such student are able to attend the UW Colleges and receive financial aid through a four-year institution.

 To do so, a student needs to: